Jones Falls Trail

 With the newest extension complete, the Jones Falls Trail now runs from Cylburn off Northern Parkway south to the Inner Harbor.
 Much of the trail consists of dedicated paths away from roadways, though some southern portions are along roads.
 The newer portion of the trail has unique assets, including views of the Jones Falls and Historic Mill Valley buildings, as well as access to Druid Hill Park and its often-overlooked Grove of Remembrance honoring World War I Veterans.
 The next extension of the trail is between the Inner Harbor and the Mount Washington Light Rail Station.

 The Jones Falls Trail forms a segment of the East Coast Greenway, a growing network of multi-use trails across 15 states and the District of Columbia.
 The trail is just a sliver of the East Coast Greenway projected to connect Calais, Maine, with Key West, Fla., with 3,000 miles of scenic paths and shared-use roads.
-Eventually, if funding permits, the Jones Falls Trail will extend from Mount Washington to Robert E. Lee Park in Baltimore County.
+Eventually, if funding permits, the Jones Falls Trail will extend from Mount Washington to Lake Roland Park in Baltimore County.